Male Depression And Anxiety Symptoms Are More Painful Than Stepping On A Lego...

 There is help that will likely improve your life.

-Prevalence of anxiety and depression in men
+Prevalence of Depression and Anxiety in me

 Anxiety and depression are far too common in our society.

 Statistics indicated that 1 in 8 men will have depression in their lifetime.

 Anxiety comes in even higher for men.
 About 1 in 5 men are likely to experience a bout of anxiety during some stage(s) of life.